 1.)
-Avoid processed foods.
+Eat unprocessed foods.

 New York Times reporter Michael Moss says, “I was totally surprised.
-I spent time with the top scientists at the largest companies in this country and it’s amazing how much math and science and regression analysis and energy they put into finding the very perfect amount of salt, sugar and fat in their products that will send us over the moon, and will send their products flying off the shelves and have us buy more, eat more and…make more money for them.”
+I spent time with the top scientists at the largest companies in this country and it’s amazing how much math and science and regression analysis and energy they put into finding the very perfect amount of salt, sugar and fat in their products that will send us over the moon, and will send their products flying off the shelves and have us buy more, eat more and. . .make more money for them.”

 He went on to say, “Top scientists in the U.S. say that yes, for some people, the most highly loaded salty, sugary, fatty foods are every bit as addictive as some narcotics.” (source)

 Renowned metabolism scientist, Barbara Corkey says, “I don’t believe that overeating causes obesity.
-During my lifetime I have seen tremendous differences in food preparation and food packaging….When that novelty is associated with an increase in obesity and diabetes, is it rocket science to ask whether these things are related?” (source)
+During my lifetime I have seen tremendous differences in food preparation and food packaging. . .When that novelty is associated with an increase in obesity and diabetes, is it rocket science to ask whether these things are related?” (source)

-(Note: I didn’t say *never* eat processed foods.
+Note: I didn’t say *never* eat processed foods.
 We all know there are times we end up using them for convenience sake or because that’s the only choice before us.
 The key word is avoid.
-Make wise choices whenever you can and don’t sweat the small stuff.)
+Make wise choices whenever you can, and don’t sweat the small stuff.

 2.)
-Don’t do extreme dieting.
+Don’t extreme diet.

 We’ve all been there.
-We’re five days into a super strict I-will-not-cheat-again mindset and it happens.
-An unexpected dinner invitation, a child offering a cookie, a little box of Valentine’s chocolates from the one we love. . .There’s always the unexpected that will tempt us into saying, “Well, I’ll just go ahead and enjoy myself today/this weekend/this vacation and I’ll start my diet again on Monday/next week/after we get home.”
+We’re five days into a I-will-never-cheat-again-plan – and it happens.
+An unexpected dinner invitation, a child offering a cookie, a little box of Valentine’s chocolates from the one we love. . .There’s always the unexpected that tempts us to say, “Well, I’ll just go ahead and enjoy myself today/this weekend/this vacation and I’ll start my diet again on Monday/next week/after we get home.”

 Yo-yoing between a strict diet and binge eating is a dangerous and unhealthy road to be on.
 Instead, follow tip #4.

 4.)
-Do practice moderation and self-control.
+Practice moderation and self-control.
 (Gulp!)

 Ditch the diets.
 Forget all the fancy packaged freezer meals.
 Throw away the calorie counting.
 Then how do you ‘diet’?
 With a consistent lifestyle of moderation and self-control.